 In computer science, the time complexity is the computational complexity that measures or estimates the time taken for running an algorithm.

 Time complexity is commonly estimated by counting the number of elementary operations performed by the algorithm, supposing that an elementary operation takes a fixed amount of time to perform.
 In short, the time complexity of an algorithm quantifies the amount of time taken by an algorithm to run as a function of the length of the input.
 Time complexity is described in terms of the number of operations required instead of actual computer time because of the difference in time need de for different computers to perform the same operations.
 In the same way, space complexity is much like time complexity, we can define space complexity as the amount of space or memory taken by an algorithm run as a function of the length of the input.

-In the real cases, time and space complexity depend on many factors such as hardware, processor, memory, etc…But we don’t consider these cases for evaluating the algorithms, we just only consider the execution time for the algorithm.
+In real cases, time and space complexity depends on many factors such as hardware, processor, memory, etc…But we don’t consider these cases for evaluating the algorithms, we just only consider the execution time for the algorithm.

 Big O notation